Blog Home > Where to Inject Mounjaro - Safe Administration Guide

 Abdominal Area Administration

 The abdomen is a common spot for Mounjaro injections.
-It's key to avoid the 2-inch area around the navel to avoid problems8.
+It's key to avoid the 2-inch area around the navel to avoid problems.
 This spot is easy to use and usually okay for patients.

 Thigh Injection Technique

 The thigh is also a good spot for Mounjaro injections.
 It's easy for patients to do themselves.
-This area is often less sensitive, making injections more comfortable8.
+This area is often less sensitive, making injections more comfortable.

 Upper Arm Injection Method

-It's important to change the injection spot every week to avoid issues like bruising or swelling8.
+It's important to change the injection spot every week to avoid issues like bruising or swelling.
 This helps the medicine work better.
 Pick a spot that feels easy and comfortable for you.

 Injection Site